Andrewt25/15Puzzle/README.md

 # NODE.CPP
   Creates Nodes for curent puzzle Nodes represent given state of a puzzle
-    Contains info of state value, available actions, pathCost and depth, contains helper functions to get children states and free memory when, state is no longer needed
+    Contains info of state value, available actions, pathCost and depth, contains helper functions to get children states and free memory when state is no longer needed

 # PatternDatabase.CPP